Manduca jasminearum

 Manduca jasminearum, the ash sphinx, is a member of the moth family Sphingidae.
 It ranges from east of the Mississippi River to the Atlantic Ocean, being common in the northeast United States.

-The wingspan is 84–105 mm.
-There are two generations per year with adults on wing from May to September.
-They nectar at flowers.
+It has a wingspan of 84–105 mm.
+Adults have two generations per year, flying from May to September.
+They feed on nectar from flowers.

-The larva of this species mainly feed on ash species (Fraxinus), but have also been recorded feeding on Syringa and Ulmus species.
+The larvae primarily feed on ash species (Fraxinus), but have also been observed consuming Syringa and Ulmus species.